lake-wg/edhoc/draft-ietf-lake-edhoc.md

 AD_1 (0 bytes)
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since the list of supported cipher suites needs to contain the selected cipher suite, the initiator truncates the list of supported cipher suites to one cipher suite only, 00.
+The list of supported cipher suites needs to contain the selected cipher suite.
+The initiator truncates the list of supported cipher suites to one cipher suite only.
+In this case there is only one supported cipher suite indicated, 00.

 Because one single selected cipher suite is conveyed, it is encoded as an int instead of an array: